GaneshJainarain/CarPricePredictionML/README.md

 ![Feature Importance](env/Code/TerminalOutput/FeatureImportanceGraph.png)

+### Ensemble learning

+`Ensemble Learning` is the process of using multiple models, trained over the same data, averaging the results of each model ultimately finding a more powerful predictive/classification result.
+Our hope, and the requirement, for ensemble learning is that the errors of each model (in this case decision tree) are independent and different from tree to tree.

 ### Decision Trees

-Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+`Decision Trees (DTs)` are a non-parametric supervised learning method used for classification and regression.
 The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
 A tree can be seen as a piecewise constant approximation.

 Some advantages of decision trees are: